 ‘Truly I tell you, whatever you did not do for one of the least of these, you did not do for me.’
 Matthew 25:49

-Outreach is the tangible results of living out our Vision Statement, “We Reveal God’s Love” and our labors to perform God’s will for all his creation.
-To achieve the true action of our call to “love your neighbor as yourself,” through social and justice ministries.
+Outreach is the tangible results of living out our Vision Statement, “We Reveal God’s Love” and our labors to perform God’s will for all his creation, and to achieve the true action of our call to “love your neighbor as yourself,” through social and justice ministries.
 Our current outreach ministries include:

-The Lamb's Basket food pantry ministry began at Christ Lutheran many years ago when a single little boy decided to bring a can of food with him to church each Sunday to share with the less fortunate.
-By 1999 a food pantry ministry was being operated out of one of the church’s closets.
+The Lamb's Basket food pantry ministry began at Christ Lutheran many years ago when a little boy decided to bring a can of food with him to church each Sunday to share with the less fortunate.
+By 1999 a food pantry ministry was being operated out of a closet at CLC.
 Today, LAMB’s Basket has grown into a community-wide ministry supported by 47 area churches operating out of it’s own building a few miles from Christ Lutheran.

 Christ Lutheran had a unique opportunity to partner with and serve the Hispanic community of Casa De Dios to offer English as a Second Language adult classes.
 The classes meet during the Henrico County School Year on Tuesdays at 7:00 PM.
 Currently there are 4 classes based on needs of the students.
 Fully supported by the Christ Lutheran congregation, all class services and materials are free to students with the exception of a yearly $30 registration.
 Co-Directors are Betty Schnellenberger and Carol Jones.

 “God’s work.
-Our hands.”
-Sunday is Sunday, September 8, 2019.
+Our hands.” is the second Sunday in September.
 This day is an opportunity to celebrate who we are as the Evangelical Lutheran Church in America – one church, freed in Christ to serve and love our neighbor.
 Christ Lutheran service activities offer an opportunity for us to explore one of our most basic convictions as Lutherans: that all of life in Jesus Christ – every act of service, in every daily calling, in every corner of life – flows freely from a living, daring confidence in God’s grace.

 We work every day to make our community a better place.
-Help us continue doing this work together in on Sunday, September 8, 2019 in our Fellowship Hall between and after the last service.
+Help us continue doing this work together on this day in our Fellowship Hall between services and after the late service.